Gareth Owen (sound designer): Career

-Owen has also created musicals based on the music of pop icons such as Michael Jackson, Donna Summer, and The Beatles; and is a collaborator with top directors including Robert De Niro, Christopher Ashley, Jerry Zaks, Des McAnuff, Luke Sheppard, Jerry Mitchell, Whitney White, Laurence Connor, Christopher Wheeldon, Terry Johnson, Michael Grief, Emerald Fennell, Scott Schwartz, Michael Arden and Sir Trevor Nunn.
+Owen has also created musicals based on the music of pop icons such as Michael Jackson, Donna Summer, and The Beatles; and is a collaborator with top directors including Robert De Niro, Christopher Ashley, Jerry Zaks, Des McAnuff, Luke Sheppard, Kwame Kwei-Armah, Jerry Mitchell, Whitney White, Laurence Connor, Christopher Wheeldon, Terry Johnson, Michael Grief, Emerald Fennell, Scott Schwartz, Michael Arden Jon Chu and Sir Trevor Nunn.

 Discussing collaboration in musical theatre, Owen is quoted as saying, "I find that the key to making shows sound good is to collaborate with the people who know best what [the sound] is supposed to be.
 It would be not just arrogant, but shortsighted and stupid of me to not become best friends with Alicia Keys and Adam Blackstone because let's think: who knows what Alicia Keys music is supposed to sound like...?
 Alicia Keys."

 Interviewed regarding stage foldback, Owen says "I'm a great believer that if the musicians, and cast for that matter, hear what they need to hear, they will perform better.
 And [sic] if they perform better, they will sound better... and then everyone will be like, 'Hey, the sound design is really good...'

 Sixteen-time Grammy winning artiste Alicia Keys with Broadway sound designer Gareth Owen at the first preview of Key's Hell's Kitchen on Broadway.

 Discussing acoustic volume of shows in a 2024 LSI Magazine interview, entitled "Making Broadway Rock", Owen, captioned as "Broadway's King of Pop" says "[in the theatre], when people say they want things loud, they don't mean Bon Jovi in Wembley Stadium loud."
 He follows up on this in another article in FOH Magazine saying "In my experience when people talk about things being loud, they don’t necessarily mean it’s too loud.
 They mean that certain frequencies are aggressive and painful.
 In my experience, you can actually make things quite loud if you keep control of the sound, if it rises in volume in a relatively uniform, relatively linear manner.
 If all the frequencies rise together, it doesn’t become screechy or aggressive or punchy.”